Kafka - Event Sourcing and CQRS

 When deploying microservices to the cloud, there are two different ways for service to service communication within an organization.
 Most people are familiar with the synchronous request/response style of communication like REST, GraphQL or RPC.
 However, more organizations are adopting asynchronous message/command/event-based communication with Event Sourcing and CQRS to ensure data consistency across services.
 Each service will have some endpoints to serve the consumer’s calls over the HTTP and maintain the data consistency with other services as each service is managing the data independently.
 We recently decommissioned the light-eventuate-4j, light-tram-4j and light-saga-4j and replaced them with light-kafka for Event Sourcing and CQRS framework.

 The latest Kafka supports transactions so that we don’t need an external database for the event store.
-This significantly reduces the complexity of the system and simplify the dependencies.
-Also, the newly introduced Kafka streams is a perfect fit to project the raw events in a topic to material views in different dimensions.
+This significantly reduces the complexity.
+Also, the newly introduced Kafka streams processing is a perfect fit to project the raw events in a topic to material views in different dimensions.

 Most of our customers are using Kafka for the message broker, and we have developed light-kafka to help our users integrate and address the cross-cutting concerns.
 Like the middleware handlers in the light-4j project, we have developed a group of middleware plugins specifically for the messaging system.